 Scope and Contents:

 Writings, correspondence, journals, datebooks, notebooks, teaching materials, printed materials, awards, artwork, and audiovisual materials by, to, or relating to poet Susan Stewart.

 Dates: circa 1965-2012

 Call Number: MS 573

-Overview: The papers consist of correspondence, writings, printed material, clippings, and other papers of Rose Pastor Stokes, writer, artist, and radical political and social activist.
+Abstract: The papers consist of correspondence, writings, printed material, clippings, and other papers of Rose Pastor Stokes, writer, artist, and radical political and social activist.
 Much of the material relates to Stokes's activities and involvement with various radical groups, including the American Communist Party and the Socialist Party.
-The correspondence reflects these involvements and contains many letters exchanged with American political radicals, labor leaders, and anarchists from the early...
+The correspondence reflects these involvements and contains many letters exchanged with American political radicals, labor leaders, and anarchists from the...